University Medical Center (UMC) Mainz

-The Systems Medicine Group has comprehensive experience in molecular epidemiology and systems medicine research, with a focus on investigating complex common diseases, which are strongly driven by the ageing process.
-Our research themes include cardiovascular diseases, such as thrombotic disease and heart failure, to cardiometabolic conditions like obesity and type 2 diabetes mellitus, but also infectious diseases with system-wide sequelae (SARS-CoV-2 and COVID-19) and cancers.
+The Systems Medicine Group has comprehensive experience in molecular epidemiology and systems medicine research.
+We focus on investigating complex common diseases, which are strongly driven by the ageing process.
+Our research themes range from cardiovascular diseases, such as thrombotic disease and heart failure, to cardiometabolic conditions including obesity and type 2 diabetes mellitus, infectious diseases with system-wide sequelae (more specifically COVID-19 and post-COVID syndrome) and cancers.
 The study of how the ageing process induces pathological changes is highly clinically relevant and a key priority for our group.

 Research website